-The largest component of our total operating expenses has historically been our investment in research and development activities, including the clinical development of our product candidates.
-We expect our research and development expenses to be similar or slightly lower in the future as our late-stage product candidates work through the regulatory approval process and we prepare for commercialization.
-Also, if we receive regulatory approval, a substantial portion of our future manufacturing costs will be capitalized as inventory and subsequently expensed as costs of goods sold when the inventory is sold.
+The largest component of our total operating expenses has historically been our investment in research and development activities, including the clinical development and manufacturing process development of our product candidates.
+We expect our research and development expenses to decrease for the remainder of the year as we focus our resources on CHS-1701.
+If we receive regulatory approval, a substantial portion of our future manufacturing costs will be capitalized as inventory and subsequently expensed as costs of goods sold when the inventory is sold.